A poster in Marseille, France, in July 2020, calling for Nasrin Sotoudeh’s release from prison.

 The Victoria Shoah Project held a panel discussion on Oct.
 20, following an online showing of the documentary Shared Legacies: The African American-Jewish Civil Rights Alliance.

-The 2020 film, part of the sixth annual Vancouver Island Jewish Film Festival, chronicles the common history of prejudice and hardships each group has faced, and features footage of the relationships of such luminaries as Dr. Martin Luther King and Rabbi Abraham Joshua Heschel.
+The 2020 film, part of the sixth annual Victoria International Jewish Film Festival, chronicles the common history of prejudice and hardships each group has faced, and features footage of the relationships of such luminaries as Dr. Martin Luther King and Rabbi Abraham Joshua Heschel.
 Included are interviews with many prominent civil rights leaders of the time, such as Andrew Young, John Lewis, Rabbi Alvin Sugarman and Rabbi Peter S. Berg.

 After the screening, there was a Vancouver Island-based panel discussion with Adrienne and Barrie Carter, Paul Winn and the Victoria Shoah Project’s Robert Oppenheimer.
 From their own experiences, they each spoke about African-Canadian and Jewish-Canadian relations.
 They also talked about the film, and the events from 1960s America that it depicts, from personal, historical, present-day and Canadian perspectives.
 Rick Kool, also of the Shoah Project, served as moderator.

 Adrienne Carter was born in Hungary in 1944, as the Nazis marched into the country and were increasing their campaign to exterminate the Jews.
 Many in her extended family died in Auschwitz.
 She and her family moved to Canada in 1956, following the Hungarian Revolution.
 “The whole stateless experience is very well known to me,” she recalled.
 “I married Barrie in 1965, at a time when Blacks and whites rarely ever connected, let alone married, and at a time when many Southern states had laws against interracial marriages.”